DeepMotion/Animate-3D-REST-API/README.md

 Request JSON object:
 {
 "url": <endpoint URL>,
-"events": <array of events that would registerwith this endpoint>
+"events": <array of events that would register with this endpoint>
 }
 ```